Planning-Inspectorate/appeal-planning-decision/packages/forms-web-app/src/dynamic-forms/docs/enforcement-listed-lpaq-journey.md

 ## Notifying relevant parties

-- multi-file-upload `/upload-enforcement-list/` Upload the list of people that you served the enforcement notice to
+- multi-file-upload `/upload-enforcement-list/` Upload the list of people and the addresses where you served the notices.
 - multi-file-upload `/appeal-notification-letter/` Upload the appeal notification letter and the list of people that you notified

 ## Planning officer’s report and supporting documents